Your harvest crew can't load a no-code app standing in a blueberry row outside Abbotsford

 Exactly what you get

 An app that works where your people work: offline harvest and picking capture, driver proof-of-delivery built for highway dead zones, cooler-friendly inspection forms, and a glove-ready UI that crews don't abandon by mid-morning.
 It scans lots and barcodes to tie field, pack, and shipment together, and syncs into your ERP and inventory management software the moment it finds signal.
 You get the source, the docs, and a build hardened for the field.
-This often pairs with a field service management software backend for dispatch and a business intelligence dashboard so the office sees harvest and delivery data live.
+This often pairs with a field service management software backend for dispatch and a business intelligence (BI) dashboard so the office sees harvest and delivery data live.

 How to choose a developer in Abbotsford